CenteringPregnancy is prenatal care that includes your regular health check-up with extra time for learning and sharing.

 CenteringPregnancy is a great way for you to learn and to experience your pregnancy with other women.
 At each session, you will join other moms who have the same questions you do.
 Together, you will learn important information about how to care for yourself and your new baby.
 As of January 2020, UAMS is the only accredited CenteringPregnancy program in the state of Arkansas.

-With Centering you…
+With Centering, you…

 - Have more time with your doctor and care team

 - See the same doctor every visit

 - Have a dedicated centering coordinator to help with your care

 - Have regularly scheduled appointments that begin and end on time

 - Learn more about pregnancy

 - Are better prepared for birth

 - Are better prepared to care for your baby